adams-okode/spring-boot-ussd-demo/doc.md

 ```

 #### The Actual Menus
-For this tutorial we'll store the menus in a json file within the resource folder.
+For this tutorial, we'll store the menus in a JSON file within the resource folder.

-> **Note** that replaceable vars are denotes as ${XXXXXX}
+> **Note** that replaceable vars are denoted as ${XXXXXX}

 ```json menus.json
 {